 NOTE.
-For the MPI-RACK-MW cabinet, the PRISM monitor must be installed in the left slot of the cabinet.
-For the MPI-RACK-MM cabinet, you can install the PRISM monitor in the left or right slot of the cabinet.
+For the MPI-RACK-MW cabinet, the MPI unit must be installed in the left slot of the cabinet.
+For the MPI-RACK-MM cabinet, you can install the MPI unit in the left or right slot of the cabinet.

 - b.
-Use two screws to secure the instrument in the dual rack cabinet.
+Use two screws (item 3 in Table 2) to secure the instrument in the dual rack cabinet.
 The screws attach to the top right and bottom left holes in the instrument chassis as viewed from the rear. - c.
 Connect the cables from the USB ports and headphone jack on the dual rack cabinet to the rear of the instrument.
-(See Figure 4.)
+(See Figure 5.)

 NOTE.
+The headphone jack is not currently functional.
 You can connect the USB cables to either set of USB ports on the rear panel.
-For firmware version 1.0, the headphone jack is nonfunctional and does not provide audio.

 - d.
 Connect power, signal, and Ethernet cables to the instrument as needed.
 See the PRISM Installation and Safety Instructions manual for information about making signal connections to the instrument. - 2.
-For the MPI-RACK-MM cabinet only, repeat step 1 to install a second PRISM monitor in the right slot of the dual rack cabinet.

-- 3. For the MPI-RACK-MW cabinet only: - a.
-Install a Tektronix WFM52x0, WFM7200, or WFM8x00 waveform monitor in the right slot of the dual rack cabinet. - b.
-Use two screws to secure the waveform monitor in the dual rack cabinet.
+For the MPI-RACK-MM cabinet only, repeat step 1 to install a second MPI unit in the right slot of the dual rack cabinet. - 3.
+For the MPI-RACK-MW cabinet only: - a.
+Install a Tektronix WFM52x0, WFM7200, or WFM8x00 waveform monitor in the right slot of the dual rack cabinet.
+(See Figure 2.)
+(See Figure 3.) - b.
+Use two screws (item 3 in Table 2) to secure the waveform monitor in the dual rack cabinet.
 The screws attach to the right and left holes in the middle of the instrument chassis as viewed from the rear. - c.
 Connect power and signal cables to the waveform monitor as needed.